kubecost/docs/install-and-configure/install/multi-cluster/secondary-clusters.md

 Kubecost and its accompanying Prometheus collect a reduced set of metrics that allow for lower resource/storage usage than a standard Prometheus deployment.

-The following configuration options further reduce resource consumption when not using the Kubecost frontend:

 ```
 --set prometheus.server.retention=2d
 ```

-Potentially reducing retention even further, metrics are sent to the storage-bucket every 2 hours.

-You can tune `prometheus.server.persistentVolume.size` depending on scale, or outright disable persistent storage.

 ## Node-Exporter